imuki2004/Topic-Classification-using-LLM/README.md

 # Simple Topic Classification System on Python

 A command-line tool that uses a language model (LLM) to classify text by a predefined set of **topics**.
 Built with `langchain-together`, `langchain-core` and `pydantic`, this tool allows for quick and easy topic classification from the command line.

+For a detailed explanation of the approach, algorithms, potential improvements, and evaluation strategies, please see the [Project Write-Up](writeup.md).

 ## Features